 One particular retirement investment strategy that hopes to achieve a consistent income is investing in stocks that pay dividends year in and year.
 This means that regardless of any given stock’s performance you’ll have a consistent stream of annual income.
 That said, if when some companies perform poorly they pull back on the dividends they pay out and reinvest that money in the company.
 Of course, as we talked about above, dividend yield may go up and down depending on the stock price, but a consistent holding of a company's shares will make sure the dividend stays about the same.
 In fact, there’s a list of stocks referred to as the Dividend Aristocrats, the 53 stocks in the S&P 500 that have increased their dividends every one of the last 25 years, demonstrating that even in the absolute worst market conditions, they value their investors and attempt to retain them with escalating cash payouts — they're a little like the tips you may pay your apartment building doorman or UPS guy to assure your Amazon boxes arrive at your door without looking like they’ve been dingoes' chew toys.

 Nobody appreciates the compounding power of DRIPs more than Wealthsimple does.
-When you invest with us we'll provide you with a diversified, low-cost portfolio.
-Why not start investing with Wealthsimple today?
+When you invest with us we'll provide you with a diversified, low-cost portfolio and we'll re-invest your dividends automatically.
+Get $10,000 managed free for a year when you sign up for a new Wealthsimple account.
 We offer state of the art technology, low fees and the kind of personalized, friendly service you might have not thought imaginable from an automated investing service — get started now.